Psoriasis

 Psoriasis cannot be transmitted.
 It is not passed on to other people.

-It appears inherited in families.
+It appears to be inherited in families.

 The following things might trigger psoriasis,